Oatmeal- A Great Carbohydrate Choice For Breakfast

 Oats and Gluten- Understanding the Relationship

 Oatmeal is made from ground oats, steel-cut oats, crushed oats, or rolled oats.
 Steel cut oats are very much a la mode these days but they are nothing more than smaller cut oats that are steamed and flattened.
 With the exception of instant type oats and brands with added sugars, all forms of oatmeal are pretty much the same in terms of health benefits.
 Oats and oatmeal do not contain gluten, but many associate it with gluten as individuals with celiac disease (who must avoid gluten in their diets) can often have adverse reactions to it.
 The reaction has nothing to do with gluten sensitivity however, but rather a protein high in proline and glutamine called avenin.
 Studies have found that oats can indeed be part of a gluten free diet for individuals suffering with celiac disease, as having this disorder does not necessarily mean that avenin will negatively affect you.
 That being said, here in the United States oats are usually processed in the same factories that refine wheat, barley and other grain products and so there is always some risk of cross contamination and they are sometimes listed as containing gluten for this reason.
 It can be a bit confusing but oats themselves are gluten free and many steel cut and higher priced organic brands advertise as being processed in factories that do not manufacture wheat and grain products.
 In Europe where wheat and oats are not usually milled together oats are always classified as gluten free.
 Should you avoid oats made in factories that may have some degree of gluten contamination?
 My take would be that unless you have celiac disease and have been recommended specifically by your physician to avoid all traces of gluten, I wouldn’t worry about it.
-Microscopic amounts of gluten aren’t going to do much to you if you are healthy and if the cheaper brands make it easier for you to eat oatmeal consistently, then I say by all means go for it.
+Microscopic amounts of gluten aren’t going to do much to you if you are healthy and if the cheaper brands make it easier for you to eat oatmeal consistently, and you have no adverse effects as a result, then I say by all means go for it.

 Instant Oatmeal- Junk Food Disguised As A Healthy Product